Home » Symptoms » Cat Symptoms A-Z » Mustard-colored Urine

 -

 What role does fluid intake play in urine color?
 Insufficient fluid intake can lead to more concentrated, darker urine.
-It is important that cats drink enough water to ensure healthy kidney function and urine color.
+It is important for cats to drink enough water to ensure healthy kidney function and urine color.

 -